 10. Glute bridge

-The glute bridge effectively works your entire posterior chain, which isn’t only good for you, but will make your booty look perkier as well.
+The glute bridge effectively works your entire posterior chain, which isn’t only good for you, but it’ll make your booty look perkier, too.

 - Start by lying on the floor with your knees bent, feet flat on the ground, and arms straight at your sides with your palms facing down.